tdwg/bdq/tg2/_review/docs/maintenance/index.md

 - [bdq/tg2/\_make_review/copy_files.sh](https://github.com/tdwg/bdq/blob/540eae5b1e609025b8dcbf19a7830d5c880aaf20/tg2/_make_review/copy_files.sh)
 - [bdq/tg2/\_make_review/do_build.sh](https://github.com/tdwg/bdq/blob/540eae5b1e609025b8dcbf19a7830d5c880aaf20/tg2/_make_review/do_build.sh)

-It is expected that supplementary Tests and proposed Tests under development will be maintained from issues, and the full process described in bdq_issue_to_csv [make_test_csv.sh](https://github.com/kurator-org/bdq_issue_to_csv/blob/v1.0.0/make_test_csv.sh) will be needed to produce CSV and RDF from markdown tables in GitHub issues.
+It is expected that supplementary Tests and proposed Tests under development will be maintained from issues, and the full process described in bdq_issue_to_csv [make_test_csv.sh](https://github.com/kurator-org/bdq_issue_to_csv/blob/v1.0.0/make_test_csv.sh) will be needed to produce CSV and RDF from Markdown tables in GitHub issues.
 This is expected to be different from the process for working with Tests that have been accepted into BDQ Core, where the GitHub issues are historical rationale management only and the authoritative file for Tests that are part of BDQ Core is a term-version file from which the build process will need to extract only the latest versions of Test records.

 The bdqcore term-version file does not contain all of the UUIDs needed to produce stable RDF - the following additional files are used for that: